Jorge36/4InARow/README.md

 Press "ENTER" to continue...

 4) To win the game, the Player (or the computer) must get “4 in a row”.
-This can be HORIZONTAL or VERTICAL
+This can be HORIZONTAL, VERTICAL OR DIAGONAL
 Sample win – Player

 ![Image Alt text](/images/square4.png)